radiodxer/learning-cloud-skills/azure-basics.md

 # The Most Important Thing: Get an Azure Subscription

-I cannot emphasize this enough: You cannot learn Azure until you have an Azure subscription in which you try the Portal, Azure services etc. Watch the costs, though - always delete all resources after you have tried them.
+I cannot emphasize this enough: You cannot learn Azure effectively unless you have an Azure subscription.
+You need the subscription for trying things in the Portal, trying to deploy Azure services etc. Watch the costs, though - always delete all resources after you have tried them.

 # Basic Azure Knowledge